Sol Solomon: Marine

 Solomon scored his first goals for Marine when he netted a brace away at Whitby Town on 20 October 2022 in a Northern Premier League fixture.
 He played in the 2023 Liverpool Senior Cup final, which Marine won on penalties against Runcorn Linnets.
 In the 2023–24 season, he played and scored in the Liverpool Senior Cup final against City of Liverpool, which Marine won 2–0, and played a part in Marine's promotion to the National League North via the playoffs.
 He turned down a new contract at Marine in 2024.

 Tranmere Rovers

 On 1 July 2024, Tranmere Rovers announced the signing of Solomon on an initial one-year contract.
 He picked up his first league goal for the club in a 3-1 away defeat to Doncaster Rovers on 21 December 2024.
+On 12 May 2026, the club announced he would be leaving in the summer once his contract expired.

+Southport

+Following the expiry of his contract at Tranmere, it was announced on 19 June 2026 that Solomon had signed for Southport.

 International career

 In May 2018, Solomon represented Jersey's under-18 in the Junior Muratti against their counterparts from Guernsey, having played for Jersey's under-21's a month prior.

+On April 27 2019, he played in a match against the Solomon Islands U17s, scoring a brace in a match that Jersey U18s lost 3-2.

 In the summer of 2023, Solomon represented Jersey at the 2023 Island Games, scoring three goals as Jersey won the competition.